Frejus tourism & sightseeing

 Visit Frejus (Provence, France)

-Frejus is in the Var department of Provence, just inland from Saint Raphael on the Cote d'Azur.
-As the coast and region around Fréjus has become developed there is little to separate the town itself from nearby Saint-Raphael.
+Frejus is in the Var department of Provence, just inland from Saint-Raphael on the Cote d'Azur.
+As the coast and region around Fréjus has become developed there is little to separate Fréjus and Saint-Raphael.

-Frejus has an illustrious past, dating back to pre-Roman times, and 2000 years ago it was an important trade centre and port.
-The sea has now receded and the main port is now at Saint Raphael and Fréjus-Plage.
+Frejus has a long and illustrious past dating back to pre-Roman times, and 2000 years ago it was already an important trade centre and port.
+The sea has now receded so the main port is now at Saint Raphael and Fréjus-Plage.

 Frejus was one of the first centres of Christianity in France and the baptistry dates from the 5th century.
 Very unusual, it dates from the time when baptism required full body immersion*, with a large central well in which believers would be completely submerged.